- Written by Dr.Mehmet Demircioglu

 If you define success before surgery, you are less likely to be pulled toward the wrong promise.
 You can judge the plan by whether it serves your life, not by whether it sounds impressive in an advertisement.

-As Dr. Mehmet Demircioglu, my advice is simple.
 Choose the surgeon and the plan before you choose the package.

 Choose transparency before convenience.
 Choose donor preservation before a dramatic first impression.

 A good hair transplant should not leave you wondering who was responsible.
-It should leave you feeling that every step, from consultation to follow-up, was planned with your face, your donor area, your future hair loss, and your long-term confidence in mind.
+It should leave you feeling that every step, from consultation to follow-up, was planned with your face, your donor area, your future hair loss, and your long-term comfort in mind.